vijithassar/microlens/README.md

 # Installation

-install the package from npm:
+install the package from the npm command line:

 ```bash
 # install microlens package